Iambian/CEVidium/README.md

   references for it for debugging purposes.
 You should be using BUILD2.bat
 * If you choose to modify the build to use the old codecs, encoder 4 (DECODR03) is known to crash.
+* You really cannot use Python 3 for this.
+Everything is broken and I'm trying to fix it.
+By burning it all to the ground.
+And then burning the ashes just to make sure.